 - Services for young adults 16-25 years old

 Residential Treatment for Substance Use

-NAC operates Patina Wellness Center, located at 337 E. Virginia Street, Phoenix, Arizona, for women and families and their dependent children ages birth to 5 years and Patina Mountain Preserve Wellness Center for men, located at 1431 E. Dunlap Avenue, Phoenix, Arizona.
+NAC operates Patina Wellness Center, located at 337 E. Virginia Street, Phoenix, Arizona, providing compassionate care for women and families and their dependent children ages birth to 5 years and Patina Mountain Preserve Wellness Center for men, located at 1431 E. Dunlap Avenue, Phoenix, Arizona.
 These programs are for adults 18 and older and their dependent children birth to 5 years.
-Check out our residential treatment page for further information about residence at these locations and get started with the assessment process today.
+Check out our residential treatment page for further information about residence and the level of care at these locations and to get started with the assessment process today.

 Additional Info about NAC Integrated Health Services

 Native American Connections' mission is to improve the lives of Native American population through health, housing and community development services.
 With the mission to serve Native people, more than 50% of NAC's behavioral health services and resources are provided to the Native American community.
 Indigenous People of the Americas have a rich heritage of inherited knowledge passed on by ancestral languages since time immemorial through oral archivists and oral language.
 This knowledge has been passed on through a wide range of ceremonies, stories, dances, theatrics and instruction.
 Everything from social and kinship rules to when and how to plant and harvest were passed from generation to generation through our ancient languages.
 Native languages were not written until after colonization and still remain spoken languages today.
 Tribal languages were significantly impacted by colonization and the placement of Native children into boarding schools for over 100 years where they were required to speak English and punished for speaking their tribal language.
 With history in mind, NAC does not translate documents into written language, and receives few requests for oral language interpreting.
 NAC does identify employees who speak languages other than English and utilizes health plan interpretation vendors and Native community interpreters as needed.